SC34 Electrical Safety

 •

-• 4.2.11 Ensure that all electrical incidents, near misses, hazardous conditions, dangerous occurrences or failures of electrical safe systems of work are promptly reported by the relevant Electrical Authorised Persons and others undertaking electrical works, including contractors through Evotix Assure following SHE Code 5 - Incident Reporting and Investigation.
+• 4.2.13 Ensure that all electrical incidents, near misses, hazardous conditions, dangerous occurrences or failures of electrical safe systems of work, under their responsibility, are promptly reported by the relevant Authorised Persons and others undertaking electrical works, including contractors through Evotix Assure following SHE Code 5 - Incident Reporting and Investigation.

 •

-• 4.2.12 Investigate all reported SHE incidents involving electrical systems and installations within their area of appointment.
-Where learning points can be derived, work with SHE Group to ensure that the learning is cascaded to their Electrical Authorised and Nominated Persons and to the wider STFC electrical community.
+• 4.2.14 Investigate incidents involving electrical systems and installations within their area of appointment.
+Where learning points can be derived, work with SHE Group to ensure that the learning is cascaded to their Authorised and Nominated Persons and to the wider STFC electrical community.

 •